And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 There would be such anger at that.

-So the situation remains fluid and apparently somewhat volatile as the United States and its allies waive various forms of punishment against Russia for uh committing this atrocity, uh this uh wanton,
+So the situation remains fluid and apparently somewhat volatile as the United States and its allies weigh various forms of punishment against Russia for committing this atrocity, this wanton, unprovoked, they say, invasion into Georgia.

-unprovoked, they say, invasion into Georgia, although it should be noted that last Thursday night, Georgia did send some troops into South Ossetia, uh, trying to uh uh get grasped back hold of that territory, and then the Russians say, Well, okay, fine, you do that, and we're marching in.
+Although it should be noted that last Thursday night, Georgia did send some troops into South Ossetia trying to get grasp-back hold of that territory.

-That's just that's just a flash headline right now.
+That's just the flash headline right now.

-I you know, and the Prime Minister is Putin.
+And the Prime Minister is Putin.

 Now, ladies and gentlemen, it just won't go away.

-The Breck Girl story continues to efferves.
+The Brett Girl story continues to effervesce.

-It is amazing the drive-by media, which wanted nothing to do with this story for the longest time, strictly because it was a Democrat.
+The drive-by media, which wanted nothing to do with this story for the longest time, strictly because it was a Democrat.

-We played the sound bites for you yesterday of the drive-bys going, man.
+We played the soundbites for you yesterday of the drive-bys going, man, imagine where we'd be if he got the nomination.

 They were just scared to death.

-Yeah, what imagine if he'd have pulled his own.
+Imagine if he'd have pulled his own.

 So we move to the CBS early show today, Pigeon O'Brien, who is a friend of Riley Hunter.

-Well, she was the guest on the C Yes, that's a pigeon, Pigeon O'Brien.
+Yes, that's a Pigeon O'Brien.

 She also appeared on Fox S or on Fox later on.

-But the co-host Maggie Rodriguez said to Pigeon O'Brien, friend of Riley Hunter, is John Edwards lying?
+But the co-host, Maggie Rodriguez, said to Pigeon O'Brien, friend of Riley Hunter, is John Edwards lying?

 She told you that the affair started in February or March of 2006.